 Noteworthy solo exhibitions include – ‘’Etienne Zack: Those Lacking Imagination Take Refuge In Reality’’ Esker Foundation, Canada; ‘’Etienne Zack’’ Musée d’art contemporain de Montréal; ‘’According to This’’ Bergen Kunsthall, Norway; ‘’Etienne Zack’’ Thomas Dane Gallery, England; ‘’Vision Machine’’ Surrey Art Gallery, Canada and ‘’Lingering Shadows’’ Blackwood Gallery University of Toronto, Canada.
 His work has been included in numerous exhibitions at Asia Art Center – Taiwan, Hefei Contemporary Museum, Hefei - China, Mass MoCA,- USA, National Gallery of Canada – Canada, Montréal Museum of Art – Canada, The Model Museum – Ireland, Vancouver Art Gallery – Canada, Norwich Gallery - England amongst others.

-Zack’s work can be found in institutions and museums including the National Gallery of Canada, Art Bank of Canada, Vancouver Art Gallery, Montreal Fine Arts Museum, Musée d’art contemporain de Montréal, National Fine Arts Museum of Quebec, Surrey Art Gallery, Glenbow Museum, City of Montréal, Zabludowicz Collection (London, England) and The Model Museum (Sligo, Ireland).
-His work can also be found in numerous corporate and private collections in the United States, Europe, Scandinavia, Hong Kong, Beijing, China, Ireland, England and across Canada.
+Zack’s paintings are collected by institutions and museums including the National Gallery of Canada (4), Art Bank of Canada, Vancouver Art Gallery (3), Montreal Fine Arts Museum, Musée d’art contemporain de Montréal (2), National Museum of Fine Arts of Quebec, Surrey Art Gallery, Glenbow Museum, City of Montréal, Zabludowicz Collection (London, England) and The Model Museum (Sligo, Ireland) to name a few..
+His work can also be found in numerous corporate and private collections in the United States, Europe, Scandinavia, Hong Kong, Beijing, Ireland, England and across Canada.